eventhorizontelescope/vlbimon-bridge/README.md

 # vlbimon-bridge

-This code is a bridge from the existing EHT VLBIMonitor database to a time-series database (currently sqlite) that feeds a Grafana instance.
+This code is a bridge from the EHT VLBI Monitor database to a time-series database (currently sqlite) that feeds a Grafana instance.
 The reason for this additional database is to make sure that the load on the vlbimonitor database remains low, no matter how many users are